vtexdocs/help-center-content/docs/tutorials/en/price-divergence-rules-beta.md

 The default configuration in a price divergence rule is to `automatically deny` orders that present a divergence percentage from 0% to 30%.
 But you can change this configuration or even create new rules.

->ℹ️ If you have a price divergence rule (Beta) configured, you no longer need to configure the Price Divergence field in the marketplace integration.
-If the Price Divergence field has already been configured in your integration, it will no longer be valid.
+<div class="alert alert-info">If you have a price divergence rule (Beta) configured, you no longer need to configure the Price Divergence field in the marketplace integration.
+If the Price Divergence field has already been configured in your integration, it will no longer be valid.</div>

 ## Configuring the price divergence rule (Beta)